carrySteve/ActionRecognition/README.md

 I implemented multiple baselines, and five of them are released in this repo.
 As we are still working on the newest version, its code is not available now.

-The task of **Baseline 1 & 2 (Social-Pooling)** was to predict trajectories of objects in Stanford dataset.
+The task of **Baseline 1 & 2 (Social-Pooling)**
+[Baseline 1 & 2 (Social-Pooling)](Social-Pooling "Social-Pooling") was to predict trajectories of objects in Stanford dataset.
 The goal of the two baselines was to explore whether attention mechanism can work.

 Then we moved on to the [Volleyball Dataset](https://github.com/mostafa-saad/deep-activity-rec "Volleyball Dataset") and utilized **Baseline 3 (Atten-Based-Hierarchical-Deep-Temporal-Model)** to get players' RGB features and added attention mechanism.